Waimea Valley, Oahu

-Waimea Valley (see more photos, view panorama) is a beautiful 1,800-acre visitor attraction that is also a sanctuary for rare birds and plants endemic to Hawaii.
+Waimea Valley (view panorama) is a beautiful 1,800-acre visitor attraction that is also a sanctuary for rare birds and plants endemic to Hawaii.
 A trip to this park is a combination of learning about Hawaiian history and culture and appreciation of nature.

 Within the park there are 78 reconstructed archaeological sites that show the life of earlier inhabitants of the area.
 These include religious sites and shrines, sites of former houses and agricultural and fishing areas.
 Some of the sites have been excavated and restored with storyboard displays explaining their significance.
 Continuing with the cultural theme, several activities are being offered, including lei making, kapa demonstrations, history walks, hula lessons and Hawaiian games, as well as crafts, music and storytelling with kupuna.